gitlabhq/gitlabhq/doc/development/fe_guide/vuex.md

 1. An action `requestSomething`, to toggle the loading state
 1. An action `receiveSomethingSuccess`, to handle the success callback
 1. An action `receiveSomethingError`, to handle the error callback
 1. An action `fetchSomething` to make the request.
+    1. In case your application does more than a `GET` request you can use these as examples:
+        1. `PUT`: `createSomething`
+        2. `POST`: `updateSomething`
+        3. `DELETE`: `deleteSomething`

 The component MUST only dispatch the `fetchNamespace` action.
+Actions namespaced with `request` or `receive` should not be called from the component
 The `fetch` action will be responsible to dispatch `requestNamespace`, `receiveNamespaceSuccess` and `receiveNamespaceError`

 By following this pattern we guarantee: